 - Using your favorite cookie cutters, cut out cookies and transfer to previously prepared baking sheet (loosening with small spatula if necessary), leaving 1 inch in between.
 These cookies do not spread a lot.
 Combine the dough scraps into a ball, roll it out, cut out cookies and repeat until you run out of dough.
 Repeat the same step with the second disc of dough.

 - Bake for 7 minutes.
 Remove cookies from the oven before any visible browning occurs.
 You do not want that with shortbread – they should be of light color.
 Remove from the oven and let them cool off first on a baking tray for 30 minutes, then transfer onto a cooling rack to cool off completely.

 Chocolate dipped shortbread (optional)

 - In a small pot or bowl, add chocolate chips and oil.
 Melt on the stovetop or in a microwave in 20 second intervals, whisking until smooth and melted.

 - Dip each cookie (it should be completely cooled off) in melted chocolate half way, place on a baking sheet lined with parchment or wax paper, and refrigerate until chocolate has hardened.

 - Flour or oil substitutions?
 Unfortunately not with this recipe.
 You have to use only fine or super fine blanched almond flour.
-I use Kirkland brand from Costco.
 Coconut oil cannot be used in place of butter.

 - Don’t skip these two things: Chilling the dough as cookies will spread a lot and don’t skip cooling down the cookies.
 Do not move or touch freshly baked cookies for first 30 minutes.
 They will fall apart and deform.
 Let them cool and solidify, even better overnight.